 Emily is an adjunct professor at the University of Florida Maples Center for Forensic Medicine and College of Veterinary Medicine and co-author of the textbook Animal Cruelty Investigations: A Collaborative Response from Victim to Verdict.
 She holds a JD and Master of Studies in Environmental Law (MSEL) from Vermont Law School, where she graduated with honors and was awarded the Academic Excellence Award in both Torts and Environmental Ethics.
 She earned a B.A. in Environmental Ethics & Policy and was awarded the Arthur Schoenfeldt Environmental Ethics and Policy Award from the University of Portland.
 She is a two time winner of Spot Magazine’s “Top Dog: Attorney” award (2014 and 2016).

 Emily is passionate about her role as a voice for animals and aiding in the pursuit of justice on their behalf.

 Based in Portland, Ore., Emily lives with her rescued Great Dane, Whiskey.
-She enjoys running, live music, and visiting the Pacific Ocean coastline, and spends time on her weekends volunteering at the Family Dogs New Life Shelter.
+She enjoys running, live music, and visiting the Pacific Ocean coastline.